disk0Dancer/rubert-finetuned-pos/README.md

 **Keywords:** particle marking, morphological analysis of word forms, natural language processing.

-## Directory Information
+## Content Information

-- ./data-preparation - dataset, sources, preprocessing code are located in the directory
+- `./data-preparation` - dataset, sources, preprocessing code are located in the directory
-- ./docs - directory contains documentation for coursework
+- `./docs - directory` contains documentation for coursework
-- ./gradio-app - director Contains the code of the demonstation application for interacting with the model
+- `./gradio-app` - director Contains the code of the demonstation application for interacting with the model
-- ./model-finetuning - the director contains the code of the modelі, as well as the Training Process
+- `./model-finetuning` - the director contains the code of the modelі, as well as the Training Process